-This privacy notice tells you what to expect when NHS Digital collects personal information on this system.
+This privacy notice tells you what to expect when NHS England collects personal information on this system.

 By providing us with your details, you are giving your consent that your personal information may be processed for the purposes necessary to conduct and improve our services.
 When collecting your personal information we will explain what we intend to do with it.